CoE-GNE/PPS/docs/Files/Connect_to_remote_server.md

 as port to connect remote server.
 Read the response from computer very carefully and act accordingly.

-Once you have opened terminal, which is usually a big black rectangular area, in which there is a small solid rectangle (of the size of a single character), after some text like `hs@rai:~$ `, where `hs` is user on local computer named `rai`, like:

-	hs@rai:~$

-At the position of cursor (Solid Rectangle), you may type from keyboard.
-Type following command.

-	hs@rai:~$ mosh hsrai@code.gdy.club

-`hs@rai:~` will be there already, and you need to type only:

-	mosh <UserID>@<ServerName>

-If you UserID is 20123015, and knowing that we will be working on server code.gdy.club, then you need to type:

-	mosh 2023015@code.gdy.club

 First time, if anyone try to connect to a new remote server, then he will be presented with following text: